FabianaMFZ/Speak-Smart-Flask-App/README.md

-# Speak Smart Web App
+# Speak Smart Flask App

 ### Speech Recognition and Feedback Application
 This project focuses on developing a web application that integrates machine learning models for real-time audio transcription and feedback processing.